erivera3/wildfire-incident-response-system/README.md

 This incident was managed through **predefined structure, controlled decision-making, and proactive risk reduction**.

-The ability to define thresholds, interpret signals, and act under uncertainty is directly transferable to IT systems, cybersecurity operations, and incident response environments.
+The ability to define thresholds, interpret signals, reduce complexity, and act under uncertainty is directly transferable to IT systems, cybersecurity operations, and incident response environments.